carpentries/instructor-training/episodes/09-eia.md

 ## Systemic Exclusion

+As Instructors, there are many aspects of our classroom environment that are within our control.
-As instructors, we can learn to avoid talking disparagingly about our learners' choice of text editors and levels of technical knowledge.
-There are other factors, however, introduced by systemic forces beyond our control, that can contribute to demotivation and add to cogitive load.
-What we can control, in this case is our own awareness of the challenges these forces present to learners.
-As with other demotivation pitfalls, we can also think carefully about the language that we use and how we interact with our learners to avoid triggering or reinforcing systemic bias.
+However, the world is a complicated place, and there will always be extraneous factors that contribute to demotivation and add to cogitive load.
+These vary from person to person, but members of some demographic groups often carry a heavier load due to systemic forces that disproportionately impact certain groups.
+What we can control, in this case is our own awareness of the challenges these forces present to teaching and learning.
+As with other demotivation pitfalls, we can also think carefully about the language that we use and how we interact with our learners to avoid reinforcing systemic bias.

 # Stereotypes

 We all use stereotypes, and for good reason.
 They serve a cognitive purpose.
 One study suggests we encounter more than 34 gigabytes of information everyday.
 That is more information than we could ever process, so our brains' use shortcuts.
+What an expert thing to do!
 Stereotypes are one of those shortcuts.
+As with other models they are all wrong... but some are dangerous.

 ## What are stereotypes?
-They:
-- are an established feature of human social cognition
-- are a set of characteristics that a perceiver associates with members of a group
+Stereotypes are an established feature of human social cognition, in which a set of characteristics is associted with members of a group.
+Sterotypes:
 - may be explicit (conscious and deliberate) or implicit (unconscious and automatic)
 - guide what we notice about people
 - guide how we interpret people's behaviors
 - can facilitate quick judgements in appropriate situations (e.g. stopping a child from driving a car)
 - can lead to systematically negative attitudes and behaviors towards members of certain groups

-Stereotypes can demotivate learners in at least two ways:
+Stereotypes are dangerous when they are explicit, but they are especially hazardous when they are implicit.
+This means that the people holding them may not be aware of them, even though their perceptions are guided by them.

-- Instructors may have stereotypes about learners
+**When Instructors have stereotypes about learners**, this may lead them to:
+    - call attention to differences, real or imagined, for certain learners
-    - They may treat certain learners differently, often without meaning to
+    - give more or less attention to certain learners
-        - not giving the same attention to one Learner compared to another (may be less or more attention to a stereotyped group)
-        - responding to questions with a dismissive or patronizing tone
-- Learners may experience stereotypes about them
+    - respond to questions with a different tone for certain learners **When learners experience stereotypes about them**, they may:
-    - They may believe that they are not as capable of learning compared with others, i.e. have a fixed mindset.
+    - have developed a fixed mindset about aspects of their own capability based on stereotypes about a group they belong to
-    - They may be distracted by reminders of stereotypes that affect them, increasing cognitive load and interfering with the learning process.
+    - experience increased cognitive load when reminded about a negative stereotype, interfering with the learning process.
 This is known as **stereotype threat**.

 ## What can we do about these stereotypes?
 - Get to know people from many different groups!
-- Build awareness of situations in which your perceptions and behaviors are influenced by your own stereotypes
+- Observe your own behavior, and build awareness of situations in which your perceptions and behaviors are influenced by stereotypes.
-- Do not call attention to common stereotypes
+- Avoid calling attention to common stereotypes, even in a positive way.

 > ## Better Together
 >